djolobolonjez/Slab-allocator-for-RISCV-kernel/README.md

-# Slab-allocator for RISC-V kernel
+# Slab allocator for RISC-V kernel